Conditions and diseases

 3. During a period of six months, we expect at least two episodes

-Different forms of HS have been described, we call these the Hurley stages.
+Different stages of HS have been described, the Hurley stages.
 These stages are determined based on the extensiveness and type of the lesions.

-Washing with disinfectant soaps is recommended to avoid additional infections.
-These soaps can cause irritation if used too frequently, so we recommend using them only two to three times a week.
+• Washing with disinfectant soaps is recommended to avoid additional infections.
+These soaps can cause irritation if used too frequently.
+We recommend using them only two to three times a week.
 Skin irritation should be avoided.

 In addition to lifestyle changes, there are also various medical and surgical treatments available.
 Depending on the symptoms and extensiveness, the physician will discuss the different treatment options with the patient.

-For mild forms, an antibiotic ointment or lotion treatment can be chosen that will be applied to the skin lesions for a few weeks to several months.
-These reduce the inflammation.
+For mild forms, treatment with an antibiotic ointment or lotioncan be chosen.
+These can be applied to skin lesions for several weeks to months.
+This reduces the inflammation.

 If there are many double-ended blackheads, a resorcine-based ointment can be prescribed for daily use in mild forms.
 Resorcine helps to solve the blockage.

-Inflammatory antibiotics in pill form (minocycline, lymecycline) are often used to inhibit the inflammation of HS.
-These are usually prescribed for a few months.
+Anti-inflammatory antibiotics in pill form (minocycline, lymecycline) are often used to inhibit the inflammation of HS.
+They are usually prescribed for several months.
 Either a single antibiotic or a combination of several antibiotics together can be chosen, depending on the severity.

 In moderate to severe forms of HS in which all other medication gives insufficient results, a patient may qualify for a biological solution.
 These are modern medications that specifically inhibit inflammation in order to control the condition.